shreythecray/infiltration/README.md

 - Before we can run our message through the Morse translation API, we need to ensure that it is in the correct format, with all spaces converted into their URL encoding, `%20` as shown below.
 We can call `encryptMessage()` with `originalMessage` as a parameter to translate it. `encryptedMessage` will evaluate as the translated message.

     ```jsx
-    const originalMessage = "run%20while%20you%20can%20you%20can%20find%20shelter%20here:%20https://discord.com/invite/courier";
+    const originalMessage = "run%20while%20you%20can%20you%20can%20find%20shelter%20here";
     const encryptedMessage = await encryptMessage(originalMessage);
     ```

-- Let’s define the Courier Automation endpoint and options:
+- Add the link to the safe server in the notification template within the designer: “[https://discord.com/invite/courier](https://discord.com/invite/courier)”

+- Let’s define the Courier Automation endpoint and options.
+Here we will need access to our Courier API Key, which can be found within the [Courier Settings page](https://app.courier.com/settings/api-keys).
+Save the first value in the .env file as apiKey and access it in this file as process.env.apiKey.

     ```jsx
     const automationsEndpoint = "https://api.courier.com/automations/invoke"